1st time using a Fit-bit and I love it! Makes me more accountable for walking and also taking breaks for relaxing!

 The competition has been helpful in keeping me motivated as I continue to recover from foot surgery.

-This allowed coworkers to help motivate each other.
-Teambuilding exercise.
+Health Trails allowed coworkers to help motivate each other.
 We encouraged each other to walk up the stairs instead of taking the elevator, shared recipes, and to drink more water.
 It was a boost to your self-confidence and challenged you to a better, healthy, lifestyle.

-this challenge got me over the next hurdle, now I get at least 15,000 steps every day and often more than 20,000
+The challenge got me over the next hurdle, now I get at least 15,000 steps every day and often more than 20,000.

 This program absolutely encouraged me to think more about my health.
 I thought about walking and what I was eating.
 I saw my co-workers also doing the same thing.